My first Raspberry Pi project!

 After setting up a Raspi with Recalbox to have a first foot step in the Raspberry Pi world, I’m starting a IoT project of my own.

 The idea is to make a little cardbord/wooden message box containing a screen printing messages when recieved (notifications, little reminders).
-I ought to offer this at my to my fiancée at her birthday.

 To make this project happen, I’ve found in Amazon: